matthijsbrouwer/arduino_api/README.md

 5,1568530381,2019-09-15,08:53:01,AUTOMATIC,ON,ON,DOWN,0.43
 ```

-And in the configured eLABJournal experiment, a new section of type *EXCEL* has appeared, and data
+And in the configured eLABJournal experiment, a new section of type *EXCEL* has appeared.
+Data
 is appended to the sheet `2019-09-15 08.52.02`.

 <img width="350" src="../master/images/storage_elabjournal.png?raw=true">